 - Take some time to dry

 The sizing with these could be a little confusing.
 The usual size that fits me feels a bit snuggly in these.
-To get the right size order a couple of sizes and send back the one that doesn’t seem to fit.
+To get the right size you can order a couple of sizes and send back the one that doesn’t seem to fit.
 The right size is surprisingly comfortable and has plenty of support.
 The padding in the sole supports the feet well and prevents fatigue from long walks.

 Foxelli wading shoes are also great if you are looking for reasonably durable and stingray-proof wading boots.
 The rubber soles are very stable on rocky areas and provide a perfect grip.
 Foxelli boots are reliable and most lightweight wading boots.